Letter-to-Christian-Scholars/Letter-to-Christian-Scholars/docs/Brutality-In-Gods-Name.md

 ## **Why this is important to me:**

 There is always another reason, but I keep seeing signs of christianity in brutal news articles.
-It is never directly from a christian group.
-It is almost like the brutality and the christian values want to pretend they are not together but I keep seeing them together
+The most devoted and Bible-centric Christians always seem to have the most brutal and hate filled articles on them, as if christianity is the reason they are so full of brutality

 Christianity is supposed to make people love others more.
 I should see less christianity in brutal news articles but instead I think that I see more